QSDQSB/OxMaths.obsidian/B8.4 Information Theory/3 Optimal Codes/Huffman Code.md

 Hence $\left|c\left(x_k\right)\right| \geq\left|c\left(x_j\right)\right|$.
 - For `Point (2)`, assume the contrary and remove the last digit from the longest codeword.
 This would still give a [[Classes of Codes|prefix code]] and this new [[Classes of Codes|prefix code]] would have strictly smaller expected length.
 Hence, the two longest codewords must have the same expected length.
 	- Non-identical is ensured by [[Classes of Codes|prefix code]].
 - For `Point (3)`, identify a prefix code with a rooted tree.
-A codeword of maximum length must have a sibling (a leaf connecting to same vertex; otherwise, we could remove the last digit and get a prefix code of shorter expected length).
+A codeword of maximum length must have a sibling (a leaf connecting to same vertex; otherwise, we could remove the last digit and get a [[Classes of Codes|prefix code]] of shorter expected length).
 Now exchange codewords until the two elements of $\mathcal{X}$ with lowest probabilities are associated with two siblings on the tree.